kimroen/website/source/guides/views/inserting-views-in-templates.md

 {{view view.infoView}}
 ```

-When nesting a view class like this, make sure to use a lowercase
+When nesting a view class like this, make sure to start the property with a lowercase
-letter, as Ember will interpret a property with a capital letter as a
+letter (write `infoView` instead of `InfoView`), as Ember will interpret a property starting with a capital letter as a
 global property.

 ### Setting Child View Templates